penghaolu/judge-my-fashion/README.md

 ## Start Flask server
-Open a new terminal and activate your conda environment with `conda activate judgemyfashion`.
-Navigate into `judge-my-fashion/server/`.
-From there, run:
+Open a new terminal and navigate into `judge-my-fashion/server/`.
+Then, activate your conda environment with `conda activate judgemyfashion` and run:

     export FLASK_APP=server.py
     python -m flask run